Snail Farming in Kenya: Things to Consider

 If you decide to farm your snails inside your home, however, there are a few things that you have to make sure of.
 The first thing is the enclosure.

-You can either build your own or buy one, but it needs to be spacious enough for the snails to move around as if they were outside.
+You can either build your own or buy one, but it must be spacious enough for the snails to move around as if outside.

 Read also; How to spot Infectious Poultry Diseases Chicken Dropping.